neuroelectro/neuroelectro_org/README.md

 * **Text-mining**
   * Apply algorithms for downloading neuroscience articles
   * Identify electrophysiological parameters, neuron types and subtypes, and methodological information
-  * Indentify experimental factors like use of genetically modified animals
+  * Identify experimental factors like use of genetically modified animals
 * **Data Curation**
   * Provide a curation interface for use by human curators to check and fix the text-mined content
 * **Web Interface**